yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 ## Variables

-In most programming languages, including Swift, values can be saved to variables.
+In most programming languages, including Swift, values can be saved to **variables**.
 Unlike in math class, where we would use x or y and a number, variables in programming are much more flexible.
 Below are three variables that were used for the Reminders App:

 ```swift
 var listName = "Reminders"